 - The award seeks to identify, recognize and make visible sustainable business experiences that provide economic opportunities to people or territories affected by violence and thus contribute to the construction of peace in Colombia.

-Bogotá, September 10, 2019 (FNC Press Office) – The association of high quality coffee producers “Cuchilla del San Juan,” of Belén de Umbría, Risaralda, received the Emprender Paz Prize on Tuesday night.
+Bogotá, September 10, 2019 (FNC Press Office) – The association of high-quality coffee producers “Cuchilla del San Juan,” of Belén de Umbría, Risaralda, received the Emprender Paz Award on Tuesday night.

 This association, made up of 123 small coffee growers, promotes the improvement of the living conditions of its members thanks to a community wet mill, opened in 2017, whose shareholders are the producers themselves.